raspberrypilearning/flappy-astronaut/en/step_10.md

 		    row[i] = row[i + 1]
 ```
 --- /hint --- --- hint ---
-- To finish off set the last item in each row to be BLUE and then return the altered matrix
+- To finish, set the last item in each row to be `BLUE`, and then return the altered matrix.
 ```python
 def move_pipes(matrix):
     for row in matrix: